Zgpp/PhysicalComputing/midterm/readme.md

 [No Example](https://vimeo.com/210554066)

 ##Troubleshooting

 During the process I worked with another box, it was bigger and thick in weight, which I also sanded.
 I was having issues with the motion sensor being detected.
-At first, I thought it was because it wasn't a clear box but through testing I noticed that in both boxes I should of made holes for the motion sensor to detect easily.
+At first, I thought it was because it wasn't a clear but after testing both boxes I noticed that I should of made holes for both for the sensor to detect more easily.

 ##Next Steps

+I would like to incorporate sound to this project.
+More specifically, I would like the box to respond back to the user.
+Whether it's telling the user "ask a question", or responding "no" or "yes".
+Instead of having the user read instructions, the magic box could come across like a fortune teller.
+I think this could enhance the experience more.